tiger-obj/tiger-obj.github.io/_posts/2019-12-02-ConstraintsTriggers.markdown

 action
     (SQL statement)
 ```
+Tricky Issues
 * Row-level vs. Statement-level
   * New/Old Row and New/Old Table
-  * Before, Instead of
+  * Triggers happend Before, Instead of (events)
-* Multiple triggers activated at same time, which goes first?
+* Multiple triggers activated at same time, which goes first? (anwsered at the end of this article)
 * Trigger actions activating other triggrs(chaining)
   * Also self-triggering, cycles, nested invocations
 * Conditions in When vs. as part of action